Eco-Friendly Ski Resorts

 Grand Massif, France

-Resorts in the Grand Massif ski area (Flaine, Samoens and Les Carroz) have been 100% green energy powered since 2016.
+The ski resorts in the Grand Massif ski area (Flaine, Samoens and Les Carroz) have been 100% green energy powered since 2016.
 In 2012 all five resorts earned AlpEnergies100 certification for their long-term commitment to reduce CO2 emissions and for committing to exclusively using renewable energy sources (hydro, wind, and solar power).
 They are also Green Globe certified.

 Alta Badia, Italy

-Alta Badia has a wide range of initiatives to fight climate change.
+The Alta Badia ski area has a wide range of initiatives to fight climate change.
 Since 2004 the heat generated from cooling the ice skating dome has been used to heat the nearby buildings.
 Since 2002 a hydroelectric power generator in the valley has been generating about 500.000 kW per year.
 In the village of La Villa a communal heating system powered by wood chips reaches over 300 users.

 Serre Chevalier, France